kontalk/network/docs/privacy.md

 Privacy policy
 ==============

-This is the privacy policy for the kontalk.net network (the default network clients will connect to).
+This is the privacy policy for the Kontalk Public Network (the default network clients will connect to).

 Phone numbers
 =============